odoo/owl/docs/playground/samples/tutorials/hibou_os/5/readme.md

   render a `ManagedWindow` for each
 - Update the `Taskbar` to use the plugin directly (instead of callback props) to open windows
-- Create a simple `ClockApp` component in `apps/` that displays the current time (you can reuse the Clock logic)
+- For now, you can use a simple placeholder component for the app content (e.g. a component that just displays "Hello!")
+- Try clicking the 🕐 icon multiple times — you should see multiple windows open, each at a slightly different position

 ### Hints